Australia police say they didn’t know Bahraini was refugee

 The Australian Border Force did not advise Australian police that al-Araibi was a refugee until a day after he was detained in Thailand, Colvin said.

-The Home Affairs Department, which includes both Australian Federal Police and the Australian Border Force, had undertaken several internal reviews “with the view to improving information exchange and reducing the risk of similar cases in the future,” Colvin said.
+On whether Thailand knew before Australia’s notification that al-Araibi was coming, Jabbour said, “We didn’t get a response either way whether this came as news to them.”

-He said he was confident that his police force and the Australian Interpol bureau had adhered to Interpol policies and procedures.
+Thailand said in a statement two weeks ago, “We would not have become involved in the issue had we not received the Red Notice alert from the Australian Interpol and the subsequent formal request by Bahrain for his arrest and extradition.”

-Jabbour said Australian law did not allow for al-Araibi’s arrest in Australia under a Bahrain Red Notice and warrant.
+Australian law does not allow for al-Araibi’s arrest in Australia under a Bahrain Red Notice and warrant.

 Bahrain had wanted al-Araibi to serve a 10-year prison sentence for an arson attack that damaged a police station.
 The former Bahrain national soccer team player has denied those charges, which he was convicted of in absentia, and says the case is politically motivated.